Eve-Sama/ngx-signature-pad/projects/ngx-signature-pad/README.md

 This project is based on canvas plugin [signature_pad](https://github.com/szimek/signature_pad), and the canvas plugin only has basic functions, like `signature canvas`.
 I have encapsulated it with Angular which has the following features:
  - Provide API more suitable style for Angular.
- - Provide features not available in native plugins, like `modify state of signature manually`、`revert painting`、`fullscreen to sign` and so on.
+ - Provide features not available in native plugins, like `modify state of signature manually`、`revert painting`、`fullScreen to sign` and so on.

 ## Install